PrettyPrettyMeng/Intelligent-Vehicle-Control/README.md

 # CyberTORCS-Intelligent-Vehical-Control
-Achieved path design, self-following and self-parking intelligent vehicalon control algorithm design and implementation on the platform of CyberTORCS
+Designed control algorithms for intelligent vehical on the platform of CyberTORCS:
+1. leading car path design
+2. self-following
+3. self-parking